patheros/PathSetManuals/modules/Grid.md

 5. **Notes** - Field of Notes.
 Right click for more options.
 6. **Vertical Bias Knob** - Biases the sequence to favor the top or bottom row.
 7. **Vertical Bias CV** - Modulates Vertical Bias Knob Knob.
-8. **Vertical Bias Attenuverter** - Modifiers the CV for the Vertical Bias Knob.
+8. **Vertical Bias Attenuverter** - Modifies the CV for the Vertical Bias Knob.
 9. **Horizontal Bias Knob** - Biases the sequence to favor the left or right columns.
 10. **Horizontal Bias CV** - Modulates Horizontal Bias Knob Knob.
-11. **Horizontal Bias Attenuverter** - Modifiers the CV for the Horizontal Bias Knob.
+11. **Horizontal Bias Attenuverter** - Modifies the CV for the Horizontal Bias Knob.
 12. **Sequence Length Knob** - Sets the length of the sequence.
 When turned all the way up the sequence is endless.
 13. **Sequence Length CV** - Modulates Sequence Length Knob.
 14. **Sequence Length Attenuverter** - Modifiers the CV for the Sequence Length Knob.
 15. **Ratchet Knob** - Makes notes play quickly.
 The higher the knob the more often this happens.
 The number of notes played can be configured from Ratchet Speed option the contextual menu.
 16. **Ratchet CV** - Modulates Ratchet Knob.
-17. **Ratchet Attenuverter** - Modifiers the CV for the Ratchet Knob.
+17. **Ratchet Attenuverter** - Modifies the CV for the Ratchet Knob.
 18. **Mute Knob** - Makes notes silent.
 The higher the knob the more often this happens.
 When the note is silent, the normal `Gate` is low and the `CV output` holds its previous value.
 19. **Mute CV** - Modulates Mute Knob.
-20. **Mute Attenuverter** - Modifiers the CV for the Mute Knob.
+20. **Mute Attenuverter** - Modifies the CV for the Mute Knob.
 21. **Sequence Start Knob** - Offsets the sequence's start position, allowing for the selection of different sequences.
 Only applies when the sequence restarts.
 22. **Sequence Start CV** - Modulates Sequence Start Knob.
-23. **Sequence Start Attenuverter** - Modifiers the CV for the Sequence Start Knob.
+23. **Sequence Start Attenuverter** - Modifies the CV for the Sequence Start Knob.
 24. **Phrase Display** - Displays the generated Phrase.
 See Phrases section bellow for more details.
 25. **Phrase Count Knob** - Controls how many Phrases are played before repeating.
 26. **Phrase Count CV** - Modulates Phrase Count Knob.
-27. **Phrase Count Attenuverter** - Modifiers the CV for the Phrase Count Knob.
+27. **Phrase Count Attenuverter** - Modifies the CV for the Phrase Count Knob.
 28. **Phrase Consistency Knob** - Controls how many of the Phrases are the the same and how many are variants.
 29. **Phrase Consistency CV** - Modulates Phrase Consistency Knob.
-30. **Phrase Consistency Attenuverter** - Modifiers the CV for the Phrase Consistency Knob.
+30. **Phrase Consistency Attenuverter** - Modifies the CV for the Phrase Consistency Knob.
 31. **Phrase Step Knob** - Changes the sequences used on the 'variants' phrases.
 32. **Phrase Step CV** - Modulates Phrase Step Knob.
-33. **Phrase Step Attenuverter** - Modifiers the CV for the Phrase Step Knob.
+33. **Phrase Step Attenuverter** - Modifies the CV for the Phrase Step Knob.

 ## Features